Raku/intellij-ide-plugin/tools/p6-grammar-to-idea/README.md

   name of the token that ends here

 Todo:
+* Parameter defaults
+* Passing dynamics on as arguments
+* Cheating {} as an LTM terminator
 * Character class ranges
 * Some MARKER equivalent
 * Some way to report syntax errors, but then continue